Pathology and Laboratory Medicine

 Pathologists play many roles in medicine, from interpreting surgical biopsies to supervising clinical laboratory testing.
 It has been estimated that 70% of all medical decisions are based on data generated by pathology departments.
 The department of Pathology and Laboratory Medicine at KUMC plays an integral role in the core curriculum and also offers elective courses to medical students interested in learning more about laboratory practice.
 Students in elective rotations participate in daily teaching conferences and specimen “sign-out” at the University of Kansas Hospital.
 They receive hands-on exposure to pathology technical methodology in the surgical pathology suite, cytopathology and hematopathology.

-Introduction to Molecular Medicine is a two semester course for first year MD-PhD students taught by the Director of the MD-PhD Program, with other faculty from the basic science and clinical departments.
-Through lectures, small group discussion, evaluation of primary literature, and presentations/discussions with current KUMC faculty, students will be introduced to the process of investigating the molecular and cellular derangements that underlie human disease.
-Order of topics mirror, to some extent, the subjects of first-year modules.
-There will be particular emphasis on the diverse research methods and models systems used to investigate the molecular basis of disease and understanding how such investigations can be translated to answer clinically relevant questions.
+Molecular Medicine: Approaches & Ethics is a two semester course for first year MD-PhD students taught by the Director of the MD-PhD Program, with other faculty from the basic science and clinical departments.
+Through lectures, small group discussion, online modules, evaluation of primary literature, and presentations/discussions with current KUMC faculty, students will be introduced to the process of scientific investigation.
+Throughout both semesters, students will be exposed to diverse research methods and model systems used to investigate the molecular basis of disease.
+In the first semester, there will be particular emphasis on the key elements of achieving scientific rigor and reproducibility, including experimental design, bias, and data analysis.
+In the second semester, there will be emphasis on ethical principles guiding responsible scientific investigation.
 Students are evaluated by both group activity and individual preparation and participation.
 Prerequisite: Enrollment in the MD-PhD Program.
-LEC.